farcasterxyz/hub-monorepo/apps/hubble/README.md

 # Hubble

-**Hubble is a Typescript implementation of a Farcaster Hub**

-Users can upload Farcaster Messages to Hubble, which stores and replicates them to other Hubs on the network.
-Hubble follows the Farcaster [protocol specification](https://github.com/farcasterxyz/protocol).
+Hubble is a Typescript implementation of a Farcaster Hub.
+Hubs store messages uploaded by users and replicate them to other Hubs according to the [protocol specification](https://github.com/farcasterxyz/protocol).

 ## Getting Started

-### Starting Hubble locally
+### Starting Hubble

 You'll need to [install dependencies](../../CONTRIBUTING.md#2-setting-up-your-development-environment) and have the RPC URL of an Ethereum Goerli node, which you can get [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/).
 Then:

-1. Navigate to this folder from the root
+1. Navigate to this folder (`/apps/hubble`) from the root
-2. `yarn identity create` to create a network identity for your Hub
+2. Run `yarn identity create` to generate an identity key pair.

+#### Connecting to Devnet

+Hubble can be started in devnet mode which is used for local testing.
+Identity state will be read from on-chain contracts but it will not connect to peers.
+To connect to devnet:

-3. `yarn start -e <eth-rpc-url>` to boot up the Hub, where `eth-rpc-url` points to the Goerli node's RPC
+1. Run `yarn start -e <eth-rpc-url> -n 3` to boot up the Hub, where `eth-rpc-url` points to the Goerli node's RPC

-You should see messages indicating that the Hub is syncing with the blockchain, but it won't sync user messages yet.
-For that you'll have to restart the Hub with the address of at least one known peer using: `yarn start -e <node url> -b <peer address>`.
-When Hubs are live, the Farcaster team will update this to include the IP address of a boostrap hub.
+#### Connecting to Testnet

+Hubble can be started in testnet mode where it peers with other hubs.
+The Farcaster team runs a set of hub that publish messages every 10 seconds to make testing easy.
+To connect to testnet:

+1. Run `yarn start -e <eth-rpc-url> -b /dns/testnet1.farcaster.xyz/tcp/2282 -n 2`
+2. Pass `--reset-db` flag on first run, if you've previously connected to devnet or mainnet

+#### Connecting to Mainnet

+Hubble mainnet is not yet available.

 ### Deploying Hubble in the cloud